sroycode/zapdos/README.CONFIG.md

 ## Section work

 - datadir : location of rocksdb database
-- cachesize : rocksdb cachesize in MB
+- cachesize : rocksdb cachesize in MB ( use at least 8192 on production )
 - logdatadir : location of log database , - ignored if ZPDS_USE_SEPARATE_LOGDB not set
 - logcachesize : log database cachesize in MB , - ignored if ZPDS_USE_SEPARATE_LOGDB not set

 ## Section http

-- host : HTTP host for internal HTTP host
+- host : HTTP host for external
 - port : HTTP port

 ## Section hrpc

-- host : intermachine host for internal HTTP host
+- host : host for inter machine access , should not be exposed outside LAN
-- port : intermachine port
+- port : port
 - thisurl : URL to reach this service from other machines in cluster

 ## Section whatwhere
 - datadir : xapian store directory
-- jampath : path to jamspell directory
+- jampath : path to jamspell directory , the spell file for EN is EN.bin
-- jinpath : path to jamspell source file for building above file
+- jinpath : path to jamspell source file EN.txt for building above file